matakahas/coding_test/Youtube_scraping/README.md

+## Topic modelling and sentiment analysis on the comments on LoFi Hip Hop videos on youtube

 I became interested in this topic because I listen to a lot of lo-fi music videos when I work, and the comments on those videos are always so positive and wholesome, to the point some comments are about how positive and wholesome all the comments are.

 <p align="center">